Richard Nasser | Founder & Forensic Roof Inspection Author

 From Engineering to Code Compliance:

-Just as recovery required adherence to physiological rules, restoring a roof requires adherence to building codes.
-As a Haag Certified Inspector, Richard builds every Xactimate scope to meet the 2024 International Residential Code (IRC) and 2024 International Building Code (IBC), verifying compliance through local AHJ permitting.
-Because in insurance, scope without code is where claims die.
+Restoring a roof isn’t just construction — it’s compliance.
+As a Haag Certified Inspector, Richard builds every Xactimate scope to align with the 2024 International Residential Code (IRC) and 2024 International Building Code (IBC), verifying compliance through local AHJ permitting.
+Because in insurance, scope without code is where claims stall.

 Background & Verification: